Mathematics of apportionment: Staying within the quota

 Therefore, no divisor method satisfies both upper quota and lower quota for any number of agents.
 The uniqueness of Jefferson and Adams holds even in the much larger class of rank-index methods.

 This can be seen as a disadvantage of divisor methods, but it can also be considered a disadvantage of the quota criterion:"For example, to give D 26 instead of 25 seats in Table 10.1 would mean taking a seat from one of the smaller states A, B, or C. Such a transfer would penalize the per capita representation of the small state much more - in both absolute and relative terms - than state D is penalized by getting one less than its lower quota.
 Similar examples can be invented in which some state might reasonably get more than its upper quota.
 It can be argued that staying within the quota is not really compatible with the idea of proportionality at all, since it allows a much greater variance in the per capita representation of smaller states than it does for larger states."In Monte-Carlo simulations, Webster's method satisfies both quotas with a very high probability.
-Moreover, Wesbter's method is the only division method that satisfies near quota: there are no agents $i, j$ such that moving a seat from $i$ to $j$ would bring both of them nearer to their quotas:$q_i-(a_i-1) ~<~ a_i - q_i ~~\text{ and }~~ (a_j+1)-q_j ~<~ q_j - a_j$.Jefferson's method can be modified to satisfy both quotas, yielding the Quota-Jefferson method.
+Moreover, Webster's method is the only division method that satisfies near quota: there are no agents $i, j$ such that moving a seat from $i$ to $j$ would bring both of them nearer to their quotas:$q_i-(a_i-1) ~<~ a_i - q_i ~~\text{ and }~~ (a_j+1)-q_j ~<~ q_j - a_j$.Jefferson's method can be modified to satisfy both quotas, yielding the Quota-Jefferson method.
 Moreover, any divisor method can be modified to satisfy both quotas.
 This yields the Quota-Webster method, Quota-Hill method, etc. This family of methods is often called the quatatone methods, as they satisfy both quotas and house-monotonicity.